KHUZEMAH/SRP-MFaisal/wp-content/plugins/addons-for-elementor/readme.txt

 * **<a href="https://livemeshelementor.com/posts-slider/" title="Posts Slider Extension">Posts Slider addon</a>** that helps showcase your posts as a highly responsive, touch enabled slider.
 * **<a href="https://livemeshelementor.com/posts-gridbox-slider/" title="Posts Grid Box Addon">Post Grid Box Slider addon</a>** that displays your posts as a slider of tiled post grids.
 * **<a href="https://livemeshelementor.com/posts-multislider/" title="Posts Multislider Extension">Posts Multislider addon</a>** that helps showcase your posts as a highly responsive, touch friendly carousel.
+* **<a href="https://livemeshelementor.com/device-slider/" title="Device Slider Addon">Device Slider</a>** is a image slider that lets you showcase your products and apps inside a phone or tablet device.
 * **<a href="https://livemeshelementor.com/team-member-profiles/" title="Team Profiles Addon">Team Profiles</a>** extension to display all the team members.
 * **<a href="https://livemeshelementor.com/odometer-counters/" title="Odometer/Counters Extension">Odometers/Counters</a>** to show impressive numbers pertaining to your work or company.
 * **<a href="https://livemeshelementor.com/progress-bars/" title="Bar Charts">Bar charts addon</a>** to capture skills or any type of percentage stats.